 As you can see, size matters most!
 And on that note, we need to:

 The best GIF size for each particular file you export can indeed vary, but the best GIF optimization practices will always be connected to the same four elements:

 These four GIF specs, and their customizable nature, are easy to fine-tune, especially if you go into the design process already familiar with the recommended guidelines on how to optimize a GIF.
 It’s much simpler to export an already optimized GIF than it is to jump from tool to tool trying to figure out how to edit a GIF in post-production.

+GIF resolution represents the size of a media file measured in pixels (more pixels to display = more data = larger file size).
 Optimizing your canvas for the GIF format from the get-go is the first step you can take.
-Resolution represents the size of a media file measured in pixels (more pixels to display = more data = larger file size).
 Whether you’re going for a square, horizontal, or vertical aspect ratio, a larger canvas will almost always result in an above-average GIF size after export.

 The average GIF size dimensions are 480p resolution (4:3) — at 640 width ×480 height.
 You’ll find platforms advising to keep dimensions under 1200x900px, and others encouraging the use of GIFs that are 500px wide at most.
 Staying within the size limit recommendations of the GIF animation’s final destination will save you the trouble of finding out how to crop a GIF with minimal detail loss.